Verilog vs VHDL: A Comprehensive Comparison

 Testbenches in VHDL

-Testbenches are an integral part of the VHDL design methodology.
-A testbench is a separate entity that instantiates the design under test (DUT) and applies input stimuli to verify its functionality.
-Testbenches can be written using behavioral VHDL, which allows designers to describe the desired behavior of the system without specifying its implementation details.
+In VHDL, Testbenches can be written using behavioral VHDL, allowing designers to describe the desired behavior of the system without specifying its implementation details.
 This abstraction efficiently verifies the design's functionality and performance under various conditions.

 Essential Language Features